Approved by the Binghamton University Audit Committee on June 4, 2019

 Internal Audit is an independent appraisal activity established within the organization to evaluate the effectiveness, efficiency, and application of accounting, financial reporting, operational, and other internal controls necessary to accomplish University objectives in compliance with established policies, procedures, regulatory requirements, and sound business practices.
 Internal Audit activities are conducted in compliance with the Standards for the Professional Practice of Internal Auditing promulgated by The Institute of Internal Auditors.

 Internal Audit personnel will be granted full and complete access to all institutional records (physical properties, electronic media, and employees) and the records of organizations associated with Binghamton University in the performance of audits and other related services.
-This includes, but is not limited to, the records of the following organizations: Binghamton Foundation, Binghamton University Foundation Housing Corporation, Research Foundation, Student Association, Graduate Student Association, and Alumni Association.
+This includes, but is not limited to, the records of the following organizations: BU Foundation (including its affiliates), BU Research Foundation, Binghamton Auxiliary Services Corporation, Student Association, Graduate Student Association, and Alumni Association.
 This access requires the audit staff to maintain the highest levels of confidentiality and standards to safeguard information and institutional assets.

 In conducting these activities, Internal Audit has neither direct responsibilities for, nor authority over, any of the operations or activities, which are subject to review or audit.
 Additionally, the Internal Audit shall not install systems or procedures, prepare records, or engage in any other operational capacity.